leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab3-create-cloud-vmcluster/lab3-create-cloud-vmcluster.md

 9. **Configure Exadata storage**: Specify the following:

    **Allocate storage for Exadata sparse snapshots**: Select this configuration option if you intend to use snapshot functionality within your VM cluster.
-If you select this option, the SPARSE disk group is created, which enables you to use VM cluster snapshot functionality for PDB sparse cloning.
-If you do not select this option, the SPARSE disk group is not created and snapshot functionality will not be available on any database deployments that are created in the environment.
+If you select this option, the SPARSE disk group is created, enabling you to utilize VM cluster snapshot functionality for PDB sparse cloning.
+If you do not choose this option, the SPARSE disk group is not created, and snapshot functionality will not be available on any database deployments that are created in the environment.

    **Allocate storage for local backups**: Select this option if you intend to perform database backups to the local Exadata storage within your Exadata Cloud Service instance.
 If you select this option, more space is allocated to the RECO disk group, which is used to store backups on Exadata storage.
-If you do not select this option, more space is allocated to the DATA disk group, which enables you to store more information in your databases.
+If you do not choose this option, more space is allocated to the DATA disk group, enabling you to store more information in your databases.

       ![Configure Exadata Storage](./images/configure-exadata-storage.png " ")